baltimoreheritage/civil-rights-heritage/confederate-memory.md

 ## April 26, 1861: James Ryder Randall writes the poem “Maryland, My Maryland”

 The death of Francis X. Ward inspired of James Ryder Randall, a native Marylander living and teaching in Louisiana, to compose a poem, "Maryland, My Maryland,” published on April 26, 1861 in the New Orleans newspaper _Sunday Delta_.
 Jennie Cary, a young woman living in Baltimore, set the poem to the tune of a popular song leading to its widespread adoption by Confederate troops during the Civil War and its popularity among Maryland’s Confederate veterans after the war.
-The lyrics describe President Abraham, Lincoln as a "tyrant," "despot," and "Vandal," and in using the phrase "sic semper," provided the same words shouted by Marylander John Wilkes Booth after assassinating Lincoln in 1865.[^1]
+The lyrics describe President Abraham, Lincoln as a "tyrant," "despot," and "Vandal," and in using the phrase "sic semper," provided the same words shouted by Marylander John Wilkes Booth after assassinating Lincoln in 1865.[^1] “Maryland, My Maryland” did not become the official state song until 1939.

 Baltimore is famously the site of the first bloodshed associated with the Civil War.
-As Union troops marched from the President Street Station to Camden Station, a mob of Confederate supporters attacked the troops.
+On April 19, 1861, as Union troops marched from the President Street Station to Camden Station, a mob of Confederate supporters attacked the troops in what is known as the [Pratt Street Riot](https://en.wikipedia.org/wiki/Baltimore_riot_of_1861).
 In the days that followed, others destroyed railroad bridges and telegraph lines to delay, disrupt or stop the movement of Union troops through Maryland.

 Before the Civil War, the frequency of manumissions in Maryland made the state home to 74,723 free blacks, largest number of any state in the nation.
 Although some people in Maryland supported slavery or sympathized with the Confederate rebellion, as a whole, the state remained firmly within the Union throughout the war.
 In April 1861, after months of pressure from members of the state legislature, [Governor Hicks](https://en.wikipedia.org/wiki/Thomas_Holliday_Hicks) convened a special session of the assembly to consider a “course of action” – but lawmakers ultimately declined to consider secession ending the discussion for good.
 Other proposals for Maryland to stay “neutral” in the fight went nowhere.